Graylog2/documentation/pages/queries.rst

 Relative time ranges
 ^^^^^^^^^^^^^^^^^^^^

 The list of time ranges displayed in the :ref:`relative-time-frame-selector` can be configured, too.
-It consists of a list of ISO 8601 durations which the users can select on the search page.
+It consists of a list of :ref:`ISO 8601 <iso_8601_duration>` durations which the users can select on the search page.

-The format of the ISO 8601 durations can be looked up :ref:`here <iso_8601_duration>`.

 .. image:: /images/queries_relative_timerange_options.png